Year R FAQs

 If my child is hurt will I know about it?

 The policy is that any injuries are reported to the registered first aider in the medical room who will give the child a notification sticker.
-If there has been a head injury then a RED form will be in their book bag.
-All accidents are recorded in an accident file kept in school.
+If there has been a head injury then a form will be entered in the computer.
 A phone call will be made if your child has received a severe bang to the head or an unusual injury, for your information.
 Obviously if any injury requires further treatment or investigation you will be contacted immediately and the required medical procedures such as ringing 999 would swing into action.
+At the end of the day a text message will be sent to notify you of a head injury.

 My child says they are alone and have no friends, what do you do to help them?